DrupalizeMe/community-tools/ctw-slides.md

 -----
 ## What We're Doing

+- Optionally install an IRC Client
-- Install a web server
+- Install a full web stack
-- Install Git
+- Install and configure Git
-- Clone and Install Drupal 8 with Git
+- Clone Drupal 8 with Git
+- Install a Drupal 8 site

 -----
 ## Groups